Industry Guides

 Why Ransomware Attacks Are Targeting HVAC and Plumbing Companies

-Think hackers don't target trade businesses?
+Think hackers do not target trade businesses?
 Think again.
-Here's why HVAC, plumbing, and other contractors are increasingly in the crosshairs.
+Here is why HVAC, plumbing, and other contractors are increasingly in the crosshairs.

 Key Takeaways